-No exact dates available due to Encko sales Climate change and the Paris Agreement Climate change is all around us.
+Climate change and the Paris Agreement

+Climate change is all around us.
 That is why it is incredibly important for all of us to take action now.
 We already started down that road in 2019 by divesting our meat-based activities.
 When consumers switch to plant-based products, this also leads to lower CO2 emissions.
 Still, we also have to look at the CO2 emissions generated by our own activities.
 Since 2021, we have divided these into three categories (or scopes).

-5.6% of our emissions are in Scope 1: emissions from sources that we own or can control ourselves here at Vivera.
+7.0% of our 2023 emissions are in Scope 1: emissions from sources that we own or can control ourselves here at Vivera.
 Scope 2 is about energy procurement.
 In 2021, we switched to green electricity.
 As a result, our Scope 2 emissions are very low.
 Most of the emissions (about 95%) are in Scope 3: the emissions generated in the chain from raw material to finished product.
 Mapping our emissions not only helps us see where we are now, but - more importantly - enables us to identify the areas where we can achieve maximum savings.
-Once that's a known factor, it is time to define our goals.
-Our climate change targets are in line with the Paris Agreement: we aim to reduce total CO2 emissions in our Scope 1, 2 AND 3 by 45% in 2030.
+With that known we have defined our goals.
+Our climate change targets are in line with the Paris Agreement: we aim to reduce total CO. emissions in our Scope 1, 2 AND 3 by 45% in 2030.
 As stated previously, we want to see growth.
-Selling even more plant-based products is better for the world.
+Selling even more plantbased products is better for the world.
 However, more growth also means increased emissions, even though the climate ultimately benefits every time a consumer replaces a piece of meat with a Vivera product.
 We will do everything we can to keep reducing our company's emissions.
-Rather than setting a target in absolute kg of CO2 (in accordance with the Paris Agreement), we have opted for a relative percentage: 45% reduction in CO2 per kg of product produced in 2030.
-How will we achieve this target?
+Rather than setting a target in absolute kg of CO2 (in accordance with the Paris Agreement), we have opted for a relative percentage: 45% reduction in CO2 per kg of product sold in 2030.